aws-samples/fis-template-library/database-connection-limit-exhaustion/README.md

   3. Select **Actions / Update Experiment Template**
   4. Select the **ExhaustConnectionLimit** Action
   5. Update the **Document parameters** to match your target e.g. {"DatabaseEngine": "postgres", "DatabaseEndpoint": "database-1.cluster-1234abcde.eu-west-1.rds.amazonaws.com", "DatabasePort": 5432, "DatabaseName": "postgres", "DatabaseUser": "postgres", "DatabasePasswordSecretArn": "arn:aws:secretsmanager:eu-west-1:123456789012:secret:rds!cluster-xxxx-yyyy-zzzz", "MaxConnections": "1000", "ExperimentDuration": "PT30M", "RampTime": "PT10M", "RampSteps": "15", "SubnetId": "subnet-1234-abcdef", "VpcId": "vpc-1234567abcd", "DatabaseSecurityGroupId": "sg-1234567abcd", "InstanceType": "t3.small"}
-  6. **Note** there is no target defined in the FIS experiment template since this is managed through the SSM Automation document and the Document parameters you just entered
+  6. **Note** there is no target defined in the FIS experiment template since this is managed through the SSM Automation document and the Document parameters you just entered, so **do not amend the target section of the template**
   7. Select **Save** and then **Update experiment template**
   8. You can now **Start experiment**